nighthawk9077/growbox-supervisor-system/README.md

 ___________________________________________________________________________________________
 This is my design of a GROWbox Supervisor System (GROWSS).
 It will be used in a 2'x2'x6' grow box, but can be used for other sizes of grow box/cabinet/room.

 This design will have many stages until completion.
-Check documentation on this repository for detailed descriptions of the design.
+Check documentation in the 'Files' tab above for detailed descriptions of the design.

-Design goals are:
+Working Design goals are:
     - [X] Read Temp (temp/humidity sensor)
     - [X] Read Humidity (temp/humidity sensor)
     - [X] Read Soil Moisture (soil moisture sensor)